The Divine Brick Shithouse of the Great Spirits

 Appearance score: 2

-Anima banner: A brown bear rampant, adorned with eagle feathers.
+Anima banner: A brown bear rampant, adorned with eagle feathers in various shades of red, blue, pink, and purple.

 She is a woman of faintly exotic racial origin, possibly Native American, and most likely somewhere in her thirties.
 Long auburn hair, unstyled save for a part in the middle, falls partially over her face; trying to obscure a long scar that runs from her right temple to just below her right cheekbone.
 Her frame is sturdy: 165 pounds, 5’10", the lean, muscular build of a former dancer gone to less recreational pursuits.
 The manner in which she carries herself, when she moves, confirms it; while there is a grace there, it has been mostly overwritten by a wary readiness.
 The starting ghosts of wrinkles form around her dark brown eyes and thin lips, creasing her no-longer-soft light brown skin.